- Metformin is a medication regularly prescribed to treat high blood sugar levels.

 Metformin at a Glance

-- Metformin is a medication that decreases the amount of glucose your body absorbs and produces
+- Metformin is a diabetes treatment that decreases the amount of glucose your body absorbs and produces

 - Metformin is already used to treat obesity, polycystic ovary syndrome (PCOS) in women, and cancer